Skip to main content

 Instructions tab

-Instructions tab is available from the Production Process form, Routing tab.
-It is an editable text area that can hold any related text documentation.
+The Instructions tab is available from the Production Process form under the Routing tab.
+This editable text area can store any related documentation.

 Validity Period